 Kos - Beach Life

-The south coast of the island, between the airport and Andimahia, boasts the most beautiful and secluded beaches on the island.
-Otherwise, the most popular beaches all offer the traditional sun bed, snack bar and jet-ski hire.
+The south coast of Kos, between the airport and Andimahia, boasts the most beautiful and secluded beaches on the island.
+Moreover, the most popular beaches offer the traditional sun bed, snack bar and jet-ski hire.
 The loneliest beach is probably ‘Camel,’ which is in a jet-ski free zone.
 ‘Camel’ is also one of the best places on the island for snorkelling.
 ‘Paradise’ beach, on the north side, is considered to be the best and it stretches several kilometres between Lagada and Chrisi Akti beach.
 Marmari and Mastichari beach, also on the north, offer great opportunities for surfers.